pgarrett-scripps/peptacular/docs/features.rst

 **Validation**

-By default, parsing does not validate modification strings.
+By default, parsing does not validate inputs.
+This allows for users to potenitally create annotations with invalid modifications/sequences.
 If you need strict validation:

 .. code-block:: python

    import peptacular as pt

    # Strict validation
-   _ = pt.parse('PEPTIDE', validate=True)
+   a = pt.parse('PEPTIDE', validate=True)
-   _ = pt.ProformaAnnotation(sequence='PEPTIDE', validate=True)
+   a.static_mods = 'INVALID_MOD'  # Raises ValueError

+   a.validate = False  # Disable validation
+   a.static_mods = 'INVALID_MOD'  # Works without error

+   # get validation status
+   print(a.validate)